 Why we need autonomous Governance?

-- Same reasons we want autonoumous (smart) contracts
+- Same reasons we want autonomous (smart) contracts

 - Machines are impartial, efficient, fast rule-followers.
-Decentralisation and crypto prevent corruption
+Decentralization and crypto prevent corruption

 - We should use them.
 Obviously.

 Interesting, that Polkadot itself hasn’t selected exact Governance Model yet (hopefully they would before the Release this Autumn).
 Anyway, there is some vision of it presented by Gav.